 How to Make a Salted Maple Iced Shaken Espresso

 If you love the combination of sweet, salty, and rich coffee, a salted maple iced shaken espresso might just be your next favorite drink.
 It’s smooth, bold, and perfectly balanced, with the sweetness of maple syrup elevated by a touch of salt.
+It’s basically the fall-version of the classic brown sugar shaken espresso.

 What is Salted Maple Syrup?